photographers: how scammers are trying to rip you off

 You’ll encounter different versions of this, but there are numerous tell-tale signs.
 These have even cropped up now as scammers texting you!
 But it follows the same pattern, with the same tell-tale signs that it is a scam.

-As an example, here is an email that was going around:
+As an example, here is an email by a scammer

 1. The initial email